 This is the most enjoyable part of the day.
 It takes place in a restaurant, café, country club, or wherever possible.
 If people don’t have money, they simply do it at home.

 Tables for the reception are moved together.
 They form one giant table in shape of “П” or “T“.
 The groom and bride head the table.
 The chief bridesmaid and the best man sit next to the newlyweds.
 Their parents take seats on both sides.

 The guests eat, dance, take part in numerous competitions and quests organized by the host of the night.
 The point is to make a show out of a wedding.
 Professional singers and dancers entertain guests.
 Funny video films about the couple also gain popularity.
 In general, people eat, drink, dance, have fun, and wish well to the couple.

 Most of the guests give money in envelopes as gifts.
-Some bring presents, usually some household stuff.
+Some bring presents, usually household stuff.

-If you visit one of such parties, you’ll hear people screaming “Gorko!” (bitter), which means it’s time for the couple to kiss.
+If you visit such a party, you’ll hear people screaming “Gorko!” (bitter), which means it’s time for the couple to kiss.

 The party lasts until 11 pm on average and finishes with something vibrant and magnificent like setting off fireworks or launching balloons.